 While both hippotherapy and therapeutic riding can look similar from the outside there are some very fundamental differences between the two.
 Hippotherapy is an equine therapy session run under the control of a state licensed therapist.
 The horse is being treated as a tool but the intention is not to improve horsemanship or learn the skills of horseback riding.
 Achieving functional, physical and sensory goals is the key, just as it is with outpatient therapy.
 In therapeutic riding the instructor is certified through PATH but the sessions, while geared toward special needs riders, are considered recreational in nature.
 It is more about learning the skill of horseback riding and improving weekly at that skill.
 Some of the benefits cross over, to be sure, such as balance, coordination and strength, which makes it an ideal transition once hippotherapy goals have been achieved.
 Depending on the level of involvement of the candidate, a therapist may recommend this option following their initial evaluation and assessment.

 What if I or my child have to miss a treatment?

 At the beginning of each session you will have an opportunity to account for any planned absences and you will not be billed for those treatments.
-We also understand that given the amount of issues our parents/riders have to deal with on a day to day basis there is sometimes no warning for a last minute cancellation.
+We also understand that given the amount of issues our parents/riders have to deal with on a day to day basis, there may be no warning for a last minute cancellation.
 With that in mind, we will do our best to provide a make-up for the missed session if the need arises.
-If no make-up was available a credit will be counted toward the next trimester session.
+If no make-up is available a credit will be counted toward the next trimester session.